protectai/modelscan/README.md

 # ModelScan: Protection Against Model Serialization Attacks

-Models are shared over the internet, between teams, and are used to make critical decisions.
+Models are shared publicly over the internet, within teams, and are increasingly used to make critical decisions.
 Despite this, models are not scanned with the rigor of a PDF file in your inbox.

 This needs to change, and proper tooling is the first step.

 ![ModelScan Preview](imgs/model_scan_tutorial.gif)

-ModelScan is open source product that scans models to determine if they contain unsafe code.
+ModelScan is open source project that scans models to determine if they contain unsafe code.
 It is the first model scanning tool to support multiple model formats.
-ModelScan currently supports: H5, Pickle, and Saved_Model formats.
+ModelScan currently supports: H5, Pickle, and SavedModel formats.
 This protects you when using PyTorch, TensorFlow, Keras, Sklearn, XGBoost, with more on the way.

 ## TL;DR